margomerritt/bikesharing/README.md

 * Show the number of bike trips for each type of user and gender for each day of the week.

 ### Resources
 The data used in this project was downloaded from the Citi Bike System Data page (https://ride.citibikenyc.com/system-data).
-This project used data the data from August 2019.
+This project used data from August 2019.
 The Citi Bike Trip Histories data includes:
 * Trip Duration (seconds)
 * Start Time and Date
 * Stop Time and Date